 All Electronics and Electronic Media items must be shipped in Priority Express Service with proper labels and documents.

-Maximum declared value of CD, Videos, and Cassette Tapes for all shippers will be $100.
+The maximum declared value of CD, Videos, and Cassette Tapes for all shippers will be $100.

-Electronics and Electronic Media are defined as, but not all inclusive of, the following:
+Electronics and Electronic Media are defined as, but not all-inclusive of, the following:

 Auto, RV, Boating Accessories